reetm09/mglia-regulators-explorer/README.md

 **Code**

-GitHub [Link](https://github.com/reetm09/mglia-regulators-explorer) • Email reet.mishra@ucsf.edu if you have any questions.
+GitHub [Link](https://github.com/reetm09/mglia-regulators-explorer) • Email reet.mishra@ucsf.edu if you have any questions, issues or feedback!
 <!-- CITATION:END -->